 School Breakfast Program

-Food Sensations® is an interactive food literacy and cooking initiative, improving knowledge and understanding of nutritious foods and providing skills to purchase and prepare them.
+Food Sensations® for Schools is an interactive food literacy and cooking initiative, improving knowledge and understanding of nutritious foods and providing skills to purchase and prepare them.

 Take the Challenge teacher resources